Kurdish Democratic Party (Lebanon)

-Mihhu supported the Iraqi government against Kurdish rebels fighting for an independent Iraqi Kurdistan and he was captured and imprisoned by the Kurdish resistance in Iraq.
+After the intra conflict within KDP which led to schism and the party split up.
+Mihhu challenged Masoud Barzani and supported the Iraqi government against Kurdish rebels fighting for an independent Iraqi Kurdistan.
+Mihhu was captured, tortured and later executed by the peshmerga in Iraq on the orders of Masoud Barzani.

 Consequently, the leadership of the party passed to Jamil's son, Riyad.
 Another son, Muhammad, disagreed with his family's position on several issues and therefore in 1977 started his own movement, the Kurdish Democratic Party-Temporary Leadership.

+The party ceased activities in 1991 after the death of Jamil Mihhu, and lost its legal status in 1991.